Blog – Posted on Tuesday, Apr 23

 Our final entry also comes from Oates, and probably holds the record for most succinct display of emotion in flash fiction history.
 Here it is, all four words of it — though of course, you also need the title to understand the full impact: I kept myself alive.

 Want more quick reads?
-Check out these 15 interesting short stories that may change the way you think.
+Check out these 11 interesting short stories that may change the way you think.
+Or try something a little different (but just as fast) by picking up some of the best graphic novels!